Gigabite1277/Turbo-Grafx-Archive/README.md

 #### User Story - One : Couldn't afford the Turbo Grafx when I was young

-  * When I was young, I always wanted a PC engine (Asia version) but couldn't afford one.
+  * "When I was young, I always wanted a PC engine (Asia version) but couldn't afford one.
 I heard there are some rare European versions, but I know very little about them.
 There are so many versions and even these days they cost a few hundred pounds.
-I need a website that can tell me more about the Turbo Grafx (European Edition) in particular, then I can make a decision to to buy.
+I need a website that can tell me more about the Turbo Grafx (European Edition) in particular, then I can make a decision to to buy".

 ---